-(County/City/District)

-Local Government Risk Assumption For the Year Ended December 31, 20

-- 4. How do you insure property and liability risks, if at all? - (a) Formal or informal self-insurance program/activity for some or all perils/risks - (b) Belong to a public entity risk pool - (c) Purchase private insurance - (d) Retain risk internally without formal or informal self-insurance program/activity - 5.
-How do you provide health and welfare insurance (e.g., medical, dental, prescription drug, and/or vision benefits) to employees, if at all? - (a) Self-insure some or all benefits - (b) Belong to a public entity risk pool - (c) All benefits provided by health insurance company or HMO - (d) Not applicable no such benefits offered - 6.
-How do you insure unemployment compensation benefits, if any? - (a) Self-insured ("Reimbursable") - (b) Belong to a public entity risk pool - (c) Pay taxes to the Department of Employment Security ("Taxable")

-- (d) Not applicable no employees

-- 7. How do you insure workers compensation benefits, if any?
+м CAG No Schedule 21 (County/City/District) Local Government Risk Assumption For the Year Ended December 31, 20 1.
+Self-Insurance Program Manager: 2.
+Manager Phone: 3.
+Manager Email: 4.
+How do you insure property and liability risks, if at all? a.
+Formal self-insurance program for some or all perils/risks b.
+Belong to a public entity risk pool c.
+Purchase private insurance d.
+Retain risk internally without a self-insurance program (i.e., risk assumption) 5.
+How do you provide health and welfare insurance (e.g., medical, dental, prescription drug, and/or vision benefits) to employees, if at all? a.
+Self-insure some or all benefits b.
+Belong to a public entity risk pool c.
+All benefits provided by health insurance company or HMO d.
+Not applicable - no such benefits offered 6.
+How do you insure unemployment compensation benefits, if any? a.
+Self-insured ("Reimbursable") b.
+Belong to a public entity risk pool c.
+Pay taxes to the Department of Employment Security ("Taxable") d.
+Not applicable - no employees 7.
+How do you insure workers compensation benefits, if any? a.
+Self-insured ("Reimbursable") b.
+Belong to a public entity risk pool c.
+Pay premiums to the Department of Labor and Industries d.
+Not applicable - no employees

-- (a) Self-insured ("Reimbursable")

-- (b) Belong to a public entity risk pool

-- (c) Pay premiums to the Department of Labor and Industries

-- (d) Not applicable no employees